 - English literature graduate – awaiting to here of acceptance onto a teaching programme starting a year from now…fingers crossed!

 - Currently in a desperate attempt to try any remedy, myth or legend in order to get the ginormous being I have grown inside me into the outside world.

 - Feeling like we live in the most compact and cluttered hole in the house, despite being allowed to live for free by my darling parents and having created excess storage space due to multiple stressful trips to IKEA, which now filled our once hungover, freedom filled Saturdays.

 Originally I did not intend to spend day 4 of maternity leave sat amongst my own empty raspberry leaf teacups and half opened stair gates rotting in my pyjamas.
 But plans of brunch quickly vanished after AG fell into a pit of misery having left behind her almost boyfriend who is due to move to Devon today.
 The poor girl has her first bit of highly deserved luck with a male and as the world likes to do, got hit with a pile of shit luck meaning he now has to emigrate to the furthermost regions of the country.
 Leaving behind a miserable mess that was once AG.
-Now in true AG style, she in unreachable and plans of brunch have disintegrated.
+Now in true AG style, she is now unreachable and plans of brunch have disintegrated.

 Thoughts of the day?

 - How many cups of raspberry leaf tea is considered acceptable?

 - Is it worth starting to eat healthily in order to prepare for post baby weight loss?
 Or is 3 twirls in one day considered ok?

 - How many days will it take for my body to become naturally skinny again post birth?
 3?
 4?
 A week?